Metastable phase separation and information retrieval in multicomponent mixtures: Discussion

 Theoretical research on multicomponent liquids can be broadly divided into two lines of research: the direct approach and the inverse approach.
 In the direct approach, the affinity matrix $J_{ij}$ in Eq.~\eqref{eq:genInt} is defined as a random matrix.
 Investigation then focuses on either characterizing the spinodal manifold, see Refs.~\cite{sear2003instabilities, carugno2022instabilities, thewes2022composition, parkavousi2025enhanced, parkavousi2025compositional}, which can be done analytically using random matrix theory; or on characterizing the low temperature phase separated states~\cite{jacobs2013predicting, jacobs2017phase, girard2022kinetics, brenner}, which can be done numerically via simulations.
 In the inverse approach, the compositions of the different phases are prescribed, and the choice of the affinity matrix $J_{ij}$ is such that the prescribed phases are stable.
 This approach has been investigated through numerical optimization of $J_{ij}$ in Refs.~\cite{jacobs2017phase, zwicker2022evolved, chen2023programmable}.

 In contrast to these works, our paper solves the inverse problem analytically by studying the liquid Hopfield model in the canonical ensemble.
 We exploited the structure of a Hebbian $J_{ij}$ to analytically characterize metastable phase separated states that correspond to the prescribed compositions.
-Crucially, such states can be enriched in a large number of components, $Q\sim N$, so that targets share components with each other in the limit $N\gg1$.
-In contrast, Refs.~\cite{jacobs2017phase, chen2023programmable} studied the case in which for $N\gg1$ targets do not share components, see also discussion in Ref.~\cite{braz2024liquid}.
+Crucially, such states can be enriched in a large number of components, $Q\sim N$, so that in the limit $N\gg1$ an aribitrary pair of targets share a finite fraction of components.
+In contrast, Refs.~\cite{jacobs2017phase, chen2023programmable} studied the case in which for $N\gg1$ a pair of targets do not share components, see also discussion in Ref.~\cite{braz2024liquid}.
 Moreover, we were able to simulate the spatial dynamics of a mixture with a large number of components (up to $N=24$) and obtain results that precisely agree with our theoretical predictions.

 In order to achieve such an accurate picture of demixing in multicomponent liquids, we first developed the general formalism of metastable phase separation.
-Metastability has been observed in experiments \cite{patel2015liquid, lin2015formation, das2025tunable, michaels2023amyloid}, discussed analytically in the grand-canonical ensemble \cite{braz2024liquid}, and explored in numerical studies of phase separation \cite{zwicker2022evolved, brenner}.
+Metastability has been observed in experiments \cite{patel2015liquid, lin2015formation, das2025tunable, michaels2023amyloid}, discussed analytically in the grand-canonical ensemble (in the case of a single phase)\cite{braz2024liquid}, explored in numerical studies of phase separation \cite{zwicker2022evolved, brenner}, and its role in the phase separation dynamics in a variety of contexts has been recognized since long ago \cite{Cahn1969, Evans1997, Olmsted1998, Cheng2008}.
 However, the mathematical conditions for metastable phase separation had so far not been derived.
 These conditions are useful for verifying whether the phase separated states obtained from numerical algorithms, such as the one in Ref.~\cite{zwicker2022evolved}, are metastable, and not saddles in a high-dimensional landscape.
 The result that metastability of a phase separated state is, excluding the (peculiar) case of emergent soft-modes, equivalent to metastability of all constituent phases is simple yet powerful.